lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Note that the Initiator's list of supported cipher suites and order of preference is fixed (see {{asym-msg1-form}} and {{init-proc-msg1}}).
 Furthermore, the Responder shall only accept message_1 if the selected cipher suite is the first cipher suite in SUITES_I that the Responder supports (see {{resp-proc-msg1}}).
 Following this procedure ensures that the selected cipher suite is the most preferred (by the Initiator) cipher suite supported by both parties.

 If the selected cipher suite is not the first cipher suite which the Responder supports in SUITES_I received in message_1, then Responder MUST discontinue the protocol, see {{resp-proc-msg1}}.
-If SUITES_I in message_1 is manipulated then the integrity verification of message_2 containing the transcript hash TH_2 = H( message_1, data_2 ) will fail and the Initiator will discontinue the protocol.
+If SUITES_I in message_1 is manipulated then the integrity verification of message_2 containing the transcript hash TH_2 will fail and the Initiator will discontinue the protocol.

 # Transferring EDHOC and Deriving an OSCORE Context {#transfer}